coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 }
 ```

 Save and exit.
-This configures Nginx as a reverse proxy, so HTTP requests get forwarded to the Unicorn application server via a Unix socket.
+This configures Nginx as a reverse proxy, so HTTP requests get forwarded to the application server via a Unix socket.
 Feel free to make any changes as you see fit. **Make sure you overwrite the default config.
 The first time I did this, I just appended to the file, and I coudln't figure out what was going wrong.**

 Restart Nginx: